CyberGhost is a Romanian and German-based privacy giant which provides comprehensive VPN services for more than 15 million users.

 We opened a live chat session, and only a couple of minutes later, a support agent was responding to our question.
 Despite us choosing a slightly technical topic on the generation of OpenVPN configuration files, he immediately understood what we needed, and clearly explained everything we needed to know.

 CyberGhost's support site may be dubious, then, but that's not the end of the story.
 If you're running into problems, there's a good chance that the live chat support will quickly point you in the right direction.

-CyberGhost is a capable VPN service with an exceptionally powerful Windows client, packed with features yet still easy to use.
-The mobile clients are much more ordinary, but there's still plenty to like here, from Netflix unblocking to low three-year prices and helpful live chat support.
+CyberGhost is a capable VPN service with a highly configurable Windows client, packed with features yet still easy to use.
+The mobile clients are a little more ordinary, but there's still plenty to like here, from Netflix and iPlayer unblocking to low three-year prices and helpful live chat support.